 Here are a few more subtle facts about English that all speakers know, without knowing that they know it and without ever having been explicitly told:

-We all agreed that the following sentence is ambiguous:
+The following sentence is ambiguous:

 Mary kept the car in the garage.